 Still, the permanent location of the seat of justice hung in the balance, for Alma was a town in name only, there being only two buildings on the site in 1869.
 In 1870 the question of a change again arose, and excitement ran high.
 The contesting points were Alma, Newbury, and Eskridge.
 At the February 7, 1871 election, Alma received 369, Newbury 217, and Eskridge 256 votes.
 As there was no choice, another election was ordered for February 21.
 Circulars were scattered all over the county, each town setting forth the advantages it offered.
 Alma pledged to give the County “a safe, well-built, handsome stone building worth $6,000 to $10,000.”
 This election was 465 votes for Alma and 429 for Eskridge.
 According to the promise made, the people of Alma soon erected a stone courthouse at the cost of $8,000.

 In 1871, the county suffered from a severe episode of smallpox.
-The disease was brought into the county by a man named Herman Fink who had immigrated from Germany.
+The disease was brought into the county by Herman Fink, who had immigrated from Germany.
 Though the entire ship had been infected with the illness, Mr. Fink had escaped the disease.
 However, his clothing and personal items had been contaminated.
 Nearly every family in Templin, Alma, and East Branch were down with it.
 Several deaths occurred at each point; among those dying at Alma was N. H. Whittemore, County Attorney.